![]() |

 2. North Carolina State Examination (Statute and Rules): 86

-A. Veterinarians: 0(4) The number who took the examination:
+(3) The number who were refused examination:

 B. Veterinary Technicians: 0